|

 limitation of any kind of judgment you may have to make over another style or

+person.
 Q: What do you consider to be the major

 changes in the art since you began your training in kung fu?
+A: That’s a good question but I ask myself

 if the arts have changed or it is me who has changed?
 Definitely there is an